Budding Rotorua cricketer meets idols at Black Caps match

 "I loved getting to be on the pitch with the captains.
 Kane Williamson is my favourite player and I got to meet him.
 He signed my bat and T-shirt too, which was so cool."

-Head of Sponsorship at ANZ Sue McGregor said Lilly was one of 23 young cricketers
+Head of Sponsorship at ANZ Sue McGregor said Lilly was one of 23 young cricketers elected to take part in the pre-match ritual this cricket season.

 "We are delighted to bring together the next generation of cricketers and their heroes.
 At ANZ we believe it's important to involve and encourage young cricketers, which is why we continue to support grassroots sports.
-We hope that when they meet their idols out on the pitch, they are inspired to continue training hard and pursuing their dreams," she said.
+We hope that when they meet their idols out on the pitch, they are inspired to continue training hard and pursue their dreams," she said.

-The Coin Toss competition was one part of ANZ's long-standing support of Kiwi cricketers.
-Since 2009 ANZ had given more than $900,000 to help cricket players achieve their cricket goals.
+The coin toss competition was one part of ANZ's long-standing support of Kiwi cricketers.
+Since 2009 ANZ had given more than $900,000 to help cricket players achieve their goals.

 Applications are also open for an ANZ On Your Team grant.
 ANZ is asking what they can do to get behind your team this summer, whether it's gear you're after or a unique experience with your heroes – tell ANZ what could give you the edge.